 This works great for our customers who are doing live broadcasts on platforms like YouTube or Twitch, as most people doing these types of broadcasts are controlling their character while also running the broadcast software or even playing a game at the same time, so having pre-set animations assigned to keys is an easy way to animate without distracting from the performance and controlling the other software.

-The biggest benefit of this plugin for Digital Puppets, is that it allows us to setup a character and scene for our customer, so they can start animating without any previous animation experience.
-We can setup all the animations and triggers, and all our customer needs to know are what triggers to press.
-The combination of Motion Trigger and the Motion LIVE mocap platform, creates an intuitive way to create real time interactive productions and fast turnaround content for social media platforms that our customers can create themselves.
+The biggest benefit of this plugin for Digital Puppets is that it allows us to set up a character and scene for our customers, so they can start animating without any previous animation experience.
+We can set up all the animations and triggers, and all our customer needs to know are what triggers to press.
+The combination of Motion Trigger and the Motion LIVE mocap platform creates an intuitive way to create real-time interactive productions and fast turnaround content for social media platforms that our customers can create themselves.